Brexit and the impact on imports of European limestone

 What will a "No-Deal Brexit" do to prices and lead times?

 Right from the first day that the referendum result was known, people have asked me what the impact of Brexit is likely to be on the stone business.
 They wanted to know if it might affect their projects.
-Back then, my answer was, "I can guess but I don't really know" and even now, we are none the wiser.
+Back then, my answer was, "I can guess but I don't really know".
+Even today, we are none the wiser.
 Will there be a deal or won't there?
 One thing we do know is that things will get more complicated post Brexit.

 At the moment, the process of ordering is very simple.
-As a member of the EU, I email my contact at the French quarries and pass them the customer order.
+As a member of the EU, I email my partner at the French quarries and pass them the customer order.
 They give me a price in Euros.
 I email the haulage agent who also gives me a price for the shipping.
-I pay the quarry and the agent and then the stone is produced and delivered to the customer.
+I forward the customer payment on to the quarry and to the haulage agent.
+The goods are produced and delivered to the customer.
 The process requires no customs clearance or special paperwork and there are no tariffs on imported European stone.
 There is no foreign VAT to pay or account for.
-In November later this year, it might all change.
+After 31st October, or whenever Brexit occurs, it might all change.

 For imports into the UK